enginebai/Algorithms/topics/tree.md

             4. Return answer
         }
         ```
-    * *Bottom-Up* solution: We call function for all the children recursively, it regards as *post-order* traversal order.
+    * *Bottom-Up* solution: We call function for all the children recursively, it regards as *postorder* traversal order.
         ```kotlin
         fun buttomUp(node) {
             1. Left answer = buttomUp(node.left)